-b.
+- b.
 Monitoring Safeguards.
-Select one:

-- Entities and/or individuals that have responsibility to monitor service plan implementation and participant health and welfare may not provide other direct waiver services to the participant. - Entities and/or individuals that have responsibility to monitor service plan implementation and participant health and welfare may provide other direct waiver services to the participant.
-The Sector has a stability building of the sector of the participant.
+Select one: - Entities and/or individuals that have responsibility to monitor service plan implementation and participant health and welfare may not provide other direct waiver services to the participant. - Entities and/or individuals that have responsibility to monitor service plan implementation and participant health and welfare may provide other direct waiver services to the participant.
 The State has established the following safeguards to ensure that monitoring is conducted in the best interests of the participant.
 Specify: